 Is this the strategy that you should use?
 I can’t answer that question as I don’t know you, your goals, or your medical history.

 Something to keep in mind is that replacing saturated fat with refined carbohydrates does not reduce the risk of cardiovascular disease.
-If I chose the chowder that is lower in saturated fat but ended up snacking on 130 calories of cookies later, I most likely did not make a healthier choice.
+If I chose a shrimp and oyster stew that is lower in saturated fat but ended up snacking on 130 calories of cookies later, I most likely did not make a healthier choice.

 (P.S.
 Two Oreos are 130 calories.
 Most of us do not stop at two.
 Choosing the lighter meal followed by cookies in this case may also lead to excess calorie consumption.)